iamj0ker/Find-domains/README.md

 `./recon.sh yahoo.com`
 # Features
 - Create a main folder having the domain name we given
-- Create a folder called subdomains and all the subdimains grabbed will be saved as one by one
+- Create a folder called subdomains and all the subdomains grabbed will be saved as one by one
 - Find the live domains using httprobe
 - Take screenshots of the live domains using aquatone and saved into another folder called aqua-out